 A: Banner includes all courses offered by GVSU and only those courses identified as “Online” in the Location column do not require on-campus class sessions.
 “Hybrid” courses have some required on-campus time and are generally for students in our on-campus programs.

-A: The criteria we use to transfer in credit from outside GVSU are that the course must be (a) graduate-level, (b) from an accredited institution of higher learning, (c) grade B or higher, and (d) fit into your program.
-Elective credits can come from graduate courses at GVSU, graduate courses from other colleges of universities that are accredited by NCATE, or graduate-level credits offered by school districts, ISDs, or other academic agencies.
+A: The criteria we use to transfer in credit from outside GVSU are that the course must be (a) graduate-level, (b) from an accredited institution of higher learning, and (c) fit into your program.
+Elective credits can come from graduate courses at GVSU, graduate courses from other colleges of universities that are accredited by NCATE, or graduate-level credits offered by school districts, ISD’s, or other academic agencies.

-- ED 693 - Master's Project: A project involves curriculum or program development, and applies theory to practice.
+- ED 693 Project - A project involves curriculum or program development, and applies theory to practice.
 For a project, students create and describe evaluation of a product that is used in a professional capacity.

-- ED 695 - Master's Thesis: A thesis is a traditional research capstone where a candidate for an advanced degree gathers data, analyzes that data, and presents the results along with their interpretations.
-During a thesis, students analyze data to answer a research question or test a hypothesis of interest.
+- ED 695 Thesis - A thesis is a traditional research capstone where a candidate for an advanced degree gathers data, analyses that data, and presents the results along with their interpretations.
+During a thesis, students analyse data to answer a research question or test a hypothesis of interest.

 Students may choose either option and there are different requirements depending on your choice.
 Information on the COE Website provides help when choosing a thesis or project, as does course work completed in EDT 621 – Topics in Educational Technology.
 Students who choose to complete a project (ED 693) must submit an application (available online) the term before they plan to complete their project and there are deadlines for applications for each term.

 Students who choose to complete a thesis (ED 695) must declare their choice between 30-60% of completion of their course work (after completing 12-18 credits, during EDT 621), must identify a thesis advisor, form a thesis committee, and register for ED 695.
-Those students who select a thesis option, and are unable to finish their thesis in one term, can enroll in ED 696 and complete their thesis in a subsequent term.
-Other university requirements for completion of a thesis (ED 695) can be found on the Office of Graduate Studies thesis and dissertation information page.
+Those students who select a thesis but are unable to finish it in one term may enrol in ED 696 in subsequent terms.
+Other university requirements for completion of a thesis (ED 695) can be found online here.
 Students who are considering a thesis (ED 695) are encouraged to talk with their advisor after completion of 18-credits so they can designate their plans as required by GVSU.